keptn-contrib/artifacthub/akamas/1.1.0/README.md

 1. Install Akamas (make sure you have a valid license).
 2. Port 6000 must be open on the Akamas server.
-3. Install the Akamas pre-built container.
+3. Install the Akamas pre-built container on the Akamas server.
 This container will act as a bi-directional bridge between Akamas Studies and Keptn webhooks.
+Make sure host and port 6000 is publicly reachable on the Akamas server.
+Port 6000 is the predefined port and if you need to use a different host, or certificate, then please contact Akamas support.

     <details>
     <summary>How to install the Akamas container</summary>